A topic from the subject of Biochemistry in Chemistry.

 Protein Folding

-Protein folding is a spontaneous process that occurs as the nascent polypeptide chain emerges from the ribosome.
-The native conformation of a protein is thermodynamically the most stable conformation, and it is determined by the protein's amino acid sequence.
+Protein folding is a complex and often spontaneous process that occurs as the nascent polypeptide chain emerges from the ribosome.
+The final, functional three-dimensional structure (native conformation) of a protein is thermodynamically the most stable conformation and is determined by the protein's amino acid sequence and interactions with chaperone proteins.
+Incorrect folding can lead to misfolded proteins that may be non-functional or even harmful.

 Protein Degradation